jshirley/ministry/README.md

 If a founder cannot find people to participate in the project, it's probably a bad idea and you should feel bad.

+### Use Case: Describing Popular Work

+Once some projects have been completed, Ministry can help to describe the types of Projects that the organization wants to be doing.
+One should be able to look at reports that describe past efforts.

+### Use Case: Describing Project Effort

+Since Ministry tracks the times that each step occurs an organization can begin to understand the time involved in projects.

+* Rate of idea proposal
+* Rate of sign up
+* Time from proposal to beginning work
+* Time for subsequent steps
+* Time for completion

 ### Use Case: When to work on what

 When all roles are filled on a project, Ministry should help with scheduling.